Administrative scrivener: Occupation

 Administrative Scriveners prepare legal documents such as filings with the national and local government, which do not include the court of law.
 Administrative Scrivener are found in a variety of roles.
 Many specialize in immigration matters, wills, inheritances, motor vehicle registrations, Development approvals, articles of incorporation, company minutes, etc. Under the Administrative Scrivener Law, the types of documents that such professionals are authorised to prepare extends into the thousands, involving the aforementioned as well as attachments to administrative applications and contractual documents between corporate and private persons.
-The exception is when certain laws expressly designate a person in another capacity to prepare a legal document.
+The exception is when certain laws expressly designate a person in another capacity (e.g. a judicial scrivener) to prepare a legal document.

 Administrative Scriveners may also give advice on the preparation of such documents, one of the few exceptions to the attorney at law's monopoly on giving "legal advice" for compensation.

 The work of an Administrative Scrivener bears certain minor overlaps with that of Attorney at Law or Scrivener in American or Common Law jurisdictions, excluding important elements such as the authority to represent their clients in the legal disputes.
 Beside attorneys-at-law, prosecutors, justices and judicial scriveners, they form an important part of the legal landscape in Japan.

 South Korea has a similar occupation known as Haeng-jeong-sa (Hangul: 행정사, Hanja: 行政士).